 Introduction

-Two major developments occurred concurrently in the late 2000s: a few years after major social media platforms launched, mass protests erupted across the globe, including the Arab Spring uprisings and Occupy Wall Street.
+Two major developments occurred concurrently in the late 2000s.
+Several major social media platforms were launched, and a few years later, mass protests erupted across the globe, including the Arab Spring uprisings and Occupy Wall Street.
 While scholars have questioned a causal relationship between the two (Fuchs 2024; Fuchs and Sandoval 2014), these events ushered in a new era for social movements—the era of datafication (Meyer 2024).

 Datafication originally referred to “the collection, databasing, quantification and analysis of information, and the uses of these data as resources for knowledge production” (Flensburg and Lomborg 2023; Mayer-Schönberger and Cukier 2013).
 However, critical scholars subsequently contested this perception, contending that it promotes a view of data as a neutral resource, which serves commercial interests and obscures underlying ideological assumptions (Boyd and Crawford 2012; van Dijck 2014).

 While conventional movement logics have continued to play a role, datafication has had major consequences that have changed the stakes for social movements.
-These changes challenged prominent social movement theories, creating substantial gaps in the literature (Meyer 2024).
-Recent literature reviews of the field suggest that meaningful progress has been made in addressing these gaps over the intervening two decades (Caren et al. 2020; Meyer 2024), but systematic empirical research on the field’s evolution has not yet been conducted.
+These changes have challenged prominent theories on social movements, creating substantial gaps in the literature (Meyer 2024).
+Recent reviews of literature in the field suggest that meaningful progress has been made in addressing these gaps over the last two decades (Caren et al. 2020; Meyer 2024), but no systematic empirical research on the field’s evolution has yet been conducted.

 Drawing on these observations, this study assesses the extent to which scholarship on social movements and social media (SMSM) has addressed the effects of datafication previously unforeseen by social movement scholars.
-The study also identifies underdeveloped areas where further research is needed and highlights methodological approaches with promising potential to investigate these areas.
+The study also identifies underdeveloped areas where further research is needed and highlights promising methodological approaches with the potential to investigate these areas.
 To do this, the study assesses three research questions:

 What research traditions have formed the canonical literature of SMSM scholarship over the last two decades of datafication?
 (RQ1: Canonical literature).
 This question explores canonical traditions by focusing on the most cited studies in the field and investigates the extent to which scholars have engaged various traditions in meaningful dialogue.